Victor-Phoenix/CS-305/README.md

-Summary of the Client and Their Requirements
+Summary of the Client and Their Requirements:

 The client, Artemis Financial, is a financial consulting company that helps clients with personalized financial plans.
 They needed secure software to protect sensitive client data.
 Specifically, they wanted to implement a file verification step using a checksum and secure communication through HTTPS.

 Identifying and Addressing Vulnerabilities